Hunting Primordial Black Hole Dark Matter in Lyman-$\alpha$ Forest: Introduction

 \section{Introduction}

 Several astrophysical and cosmological evidences point towards the existence of Dark Matter (DM), something that makes up around $\sim$ 85\% of matter content today.
 But all these evidences rely on the gravitational interactions of DM.
-The non-gravitational nature of DM is yet to be discovered.
-Due to a wide variety of DM models and a huge range in DM candidate masses, there has been a plethora of research on the possibility and methods of observing non-gravitational imprints of DM\,\cite{Bertone:2004pz,Bertone:2016nfn,Cirelli:2024ssz,Planck:2018vyg}.
+Any non-gravitational nature of DM is yet to be discovered.
+Due to a wide variety of DM models and a huge range in the masses of possible DM candidates, there has been a plethora of research on the possibilities and methods of observing any imprints of non-gravitational DM interaction with Standard Model (SM) particles or with itself.\,\cite{Bertone:2004pz,Bertone:2016nfn,Cirelli:2024ssz,Planck:2018vyg}.